DeanJain/JavaBigdata/GCP.md

 - Currently, Stackdriver Trace collects end-to-end latency data for requests to App Engine URIs and additional data for round-trip RPC calls to App Engine services like Datastore, URL Fetch, and Memcache.

-#### Designing a solution infrastructure that meets business requirements.
+#### Designing a solution infrastructure that meets business requirements

 - Business use cases and product strategy
 - Cost optimization
 - Supporting the application design